How to Report a Dog Leash Law Violation

 Pennsylvania Dog Bite Law

-Regardless of whether or not a dog that was off-leash or on-leash bit you, Pennsylvania imposes a strict liability when injuries are severe or if the dog has previously been deemed dangerous.
+Regardless of whether a dog was off leash or on leash, if a dog bit you, Pennsylvania imposes strict liability on the dog owner when injuries are severe or if the dog has previously been deemed dangerous.

 This means that if a dog bites a person and causes serious injuries, the victim can recover full damages from the dog owner.
 If you did not suffer serious injuries, the owner is still liable in most cases but only for your medical expenses.